aquasecurity/tracee/docs/docs/outputs/output-formats.md

 It is possible to define how the events that Tracee collects should be displayed.
 This is done through the Tracee configuration.
 You can read more on configuration in the [Tracee installation guide.](../install/index.md)

-The following output formats are supported:

-- `table[:/path/to/file]` - output events in table format (default).
-The default path to file is stdout.
-- `table-verbose[:/path/to/file]` - output events in table format with extra fields per event.
-The default path to file is stdout.
-- `json[:/path/to/file]` - output events in json format.
-The default path to file is stdout.
-- `gob[:/path/to/file]` - output events in gob format.
-The default path to file is stdout.
-- `gotemplate=/path/to/template[:/path/to/file]` - output events formatted using a given gotemplate file.
-The default path to file is stdout.
-- `forward:http://url/fluent` - send events in json format using the Forward protocol to a Fluent receiver
-- `webhook:http://url/webhook` - send events in json format to the webhook url
-- `none` - ignore stream of events output, usually used with --capture

 Note that only one output format can be used in the Tracee configuration.

 ## Examples